AksharaKarnati/cats_vs_dogs_cnn/README.md

 - Model Accuracy/Loss Visualization

 ## 📊 Results
-- Achieved ~XX% accuracy on validation set
+- Achieved ~98.07% accuracy on validation set
 - Grad-CAM highlights areas the model focused on

 ## 🔧 How to Run